 A possible solution to this problem is to allow the user to specify a new Mode that would allow the user to specify a beginning value (default to min), end value (default to max), and number of classes along with the beginning and end color.
 Continuous Color symbology could do the same.

-#1 Updated by Stefano Costa - over 12 years ago
+#1 Updated by Stefano Costa - almost 13 years ago

 I find the OpenJUMP colour theming very good at this task.
 I'd love having the same functionality in QGIS, because it's both flexible and visually appealing.
 There are a number of preset scales for colour theming by value range.
 In QGIS, to do the same thing I have to load two times the same layer, create a single-color view of it, give a continuous scale from black to white to the second and then play with transparency.
 And the result isn't obviously very good.

-#4 Updated by John Floyd - almost 6 years ago
+#4 Updated by John Floyd - about 6 years ago

 Based on the comment about new symbology - I dont think that this option exists in the vector styling unless someone can point me to it.
 It DOES exist in the raster styles.